SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Montage - Hiking over memorial walk - [3:07 - 3:47](https://youtu.be/BIapqdy170k?t=188)**

-Feedback example: "Change this shot in the montage to a developer chatting with a client."
+Feedback example: "2:22, change this shot in the montage to a developer chatting with a client."

 ### 8. Intro